 In the first episode of Futurama, Fry is accidentally trapped in a stasis capsule for nearly a thousand years, and sleeps through at least two apocalypses and a period of reconstruction resulting in a far future that's a lot like the present, but with robots and spaceships.

-Later, an old girlfriend convinces him to travel to the year 4000, where the world is a post-apocalyptic wasteland ruled by children.
+Later, an old girlfriend convinces him to travel to the year 4000 in "The Cryonic Woman", where the world is a post-apocalyptic wasteland ruled by children.
 However, it turns out he's still in the early 3000's but ended up in a bad part of Los Angeles.

 Apparently he indirectly caused the apocalypse, both times.
 Due to a time paradox.